gabrielmittag/NISQA/README.md

 python run_train.py --yaml config/train_nisqa_cnn_sa_ap.yaml
 ```

-If you use the [NISQA Corpus](https://github.com/gabrielmittag/NISQA/wiki/NISQA-Corpus), you only need to update the `input_dir` to the extracted NISQA_Corpus folder and the `output_dir` in the YAML file.
-Otherwise, see the previous [finetuning section](#finetuning-transfer-learning) for updating the YAML file if you use your own dataset.
+If the [NISQA Corpus](https://github.com/gabrielmittag/NISQA/wiki/NISQA-Corpus) is used, only the `data_dir` needs to be updated to the unzipped NISQA_Corpus folder and the `output_dir` in the YAML file.
+Otherwise, see the previous [finetuning section](#finetuning-transfer-learning) for updating the YAML file if a custom dataset is applied.

 It is also possible to train any other combination of neural networks, for example, to train a model with LSTM instead of Self-Attention, the `train_nisqa_cnn_lstm_avg.yaml` example configuration file is provided.